Akhziv/SYSTEM_PROGRAMMING_2/scripts/daily_snapshot/README.md

 # Nightly snapshot uploads

 This service will continuously verify that Forest can export snapshots.
-Once per day, this service will sync to calibnet and export a new
+Once per day, this service will sync to calibnet and export a new snapshot.
+If the pre